-The increase in interest expense can be attributed to the fact that we have continued to increase our borrowings under our Credit Agreement, and we issued \$225.0 million of 10.000% Senior Notes in February 2022 and \$225.0 million and \$25.0 million of 10.625% Senior Notes in November and December 2022, respectively, in support of our capital drilling program.
+The increase in interest expense can be attributed to the fact that we have continued to increase our borrowings under our Credit Agreement, and we issued \$225.0 million of 10.000% Senior Notes in February 2022 and \$225.0 million and \$25.0 million of 10.625% Senior Notes in November and December 2022, respectively, and additional interest of \$8.3 million on the 10.625% Senior Notes in June 2023 related to not achieving an increased rating and increased amortization of discounts and debt issuance costs related to these new issuances.

-Derivative gain (loss), net.
+Derivative loss, net.